Șerban Cantacuzino: Siege of Vienna 1683

-In 1683, the Principality of Wallachia, led by Cantacuzino participated in the Battle of Vienna as an Ottoman vassal alongside the Principality of Transylvania, led by Michael I Apafi and Moldavia, led by George Ducas.
-Because the Ottomans did not have confidence in their allegiance, the troops of the principalities were used for auxiliary tasks, such as building bridges.
+In 1683, the Principality of Wallachia, led by Cantacuzino was forced to participate in the Battle of Vienna, nominally as an Ottoman vassal alongside the Principality of Transylvania, led by Michael I Apafi and Moldavia, led by George Ducas.
+Because the Ottomans did not have confidence in their allegiance, the troops of the principalities were only used for auxiliary tasks, such as building bridges.

-Although an Ottoman vassal, Prince Cantacuzino had negotiated with the Imperial forces for Wallachia to join the Christian side, longing for the position of protector of Christians in the Balkan Peninsula.
+Although an Ottoman vassal, Prince Cantacuzino had negotiated with the Imperial forces for Wallachia to join the Christian side for the position of protector of Christians in the Balkan Peninsula.
 In turn, the Habsburgs promised him the throne of Constantinople which was the capital of the Ottoman Empire.

 On 14 July 1683, the Ottoman siege of Vienna started.
-Romanian sources point out that Cantacuzino and his soldiers were trying to sabotage the Ottoman siege, like abandoning the bridge over the Danube on Brigittenau Island, where the Wallachians had been stationed in order to cover the left flank of the Ottoman Army.
+Romanian sources point out that Cantacuzino and his soldiers were trying to sabotage the Ottoman siege, like abandoning the bridge over the Danube on Brigittenau Island, where the Wallachians had been stationed to cover the left flank of the Ottoman Army.

 On 22 July, Cantacuzino's forces were moved to Schönbrunn.
 From here, Prince Cantacuzino had repeatedly sent word to the defenders of Vienna, through their informant in the Turkish camp, Georg Kunitz, that his troops would immediately leave the work on the bridge and withdraw without a fight as soon as the troops of the Duke of Lorraine arrived.
-Cantacuzino also asked the Austrians to give a few fake cannon shots when they will see the Wallachians working on the construction of the bridge and they will withdraw immediately.
-On 30 August, Cantacuzino's troops, after working all night on the bridge, left on the first cannon shots, according to the agreement established by Kunitz with the commanders of the Austrian troops.
+Cantacuzino also asked the Austrians to give a few fake cannon shots when they see the Wallachians working on the construction of the bridge, and they will withdraw immediately.
+On 30 August, Cantacuzino's troops, after working all night on the bridge, left at the first cannon shots, according to the agreement established by Kunitz with the commanders of the Austrian troops.

 On 1 September, Șerban ordered his soldiers to make a three-meter oak cross in the Gatterhölzel forest, near Schönbrunn, close to his tent.
 A few days before the end of the siege, he ordered his troops to bury the cross and ordered a prisoner, whom he released from the Tatars, that after the Ottomans left, he needs to go and tell Archbishop Kollonitsch to dig up the cross and raise it to a proper place where it may be daily honored by the people of Vienna.
-After the siege, the cross was found, transported to the city and installed inside a chapel on the spot where it was first erected.
+After the siege, the cross was found, transported to the city, and installed inside a chapel on the spot where it was first erected.
 In 1961, the chapel was restored and now houses a miniature copy of the cross.
 The text on the cross reads:

 After the attack led by John III Sobieski on 12 September, the Wallachian troops, who had not taken part in the fighting, crossed the Danube and headed east.
 In order to assure the Turks that his troops distinguished themselves in plunder, he bought a few cannons and a church bell from the Tatars.

 Șerban's loyal behavior toward the Christian cause was also noted in a letter written by Count von Waldstein, addressed to him a few years later.